 Robert Saye studied at the Australian National University and received a Bachelor of Philosophy with First Class Honours (2007), specializing in applied mathematics.
-He graduated from UC Berkeley with a Ph.D. in applied mathematics in 2013 and is now a Luis W. Alvarez Postdoctoral Fellow at Berkeley Lab.
-His research interests include problems involving multiple moving interfaces, development of advanced numerical algorithms for implicit interface methods, multi-scale physics, fluid flow and fluid-structure interaction, and high performance computing.
+He graduated from UC Berkeley with a Ph.D. in applied mathematics in 2013 and held a Luis W. Alvarez Postdoctoral Fellow at Berkeley Lab from 2013 to 2017.
+He is now a staff member of the Mathematics Group at Berkeley Lab.
+His research interests include problems involving multiple moving interfaces, development of advanced numerical algorithms for implicit interface methods, high-order accurate implicit mesh discontinuous Galerkin methods for fluid-interface dynamics, multi-scale multi-physics, fluid flow and fluid-structure interaction, and high performance computing.

 Robert Saye, "High-Order Quadrature Methods for Implicitly Defined Surfaces and Volumes in Hyperrectangles", SIAM Journal on Scientific Computing, April 23, 2015, doi: 10.1137/140966290